Lion dance: Chinese lion dance styles

-There are related forms of dances with mask figures that represent mythical creatures such as the Qilin and the Pixiu.
-The Qilin dance and the Pixiu dance are also most commonly performed by the Hakka people who were originally from the Central China, but have largely settled in the south of China and southeast Asia in modern times.
+Other ethnic minority groups in China also have their own lion dances: for example, the lion dance of the Muslim minority in Shenqiu County in Henan called the Wen Lion, the lion dance in Yongdeng County, Gansu, and others.
+There are other related forms of dances with mask figures that represent mythical creatures such as the Qilin and the Pixiu.
+The Qilin dance and the Pixiu dance are most commonly performed by the Hakka people who were originally from Central China, but have largely settled in the south of China and southeast Asia in modern times.